Saturday, March 1, 2025

 I think I'll never stop missing her.
 I think of her every single day, many times.
 Sometimes I think she's up there, smoothing my path in many small and large ways.
 And I have many earth angels, because sooner or later, if we live long enough, we all lose our parents.
 We have that in common, those of us who have lost our parents, and those who know they someday will.
 You earth angels know who you are: I humbly thank you.

-The story and pics of my mother's room coming in my next post.
+The story and pics of my mother's room in a post coming soon.

 Friday, October 28, 2022